renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 confirm your email address.
 The free account gives you unlimited CI service for open-source projects and up to 100 private builds per month.

-After you sign in on Semaphore for the first time, a welcome screen will prompt you to add your first project.
+After you have signed in on Semaphore for the first time, a welcome screen will prompt you to add your first project.
 Click on the "Build a New Project" button to get started.
 If you have already added some projects on Semaphore, use the "Add new project" link at the top of your dashboard.

 <img src="/docs/assets/img/adding-new-project/build-new-project.png" class="img-responsive img-bordered">